 Overheated Catalytic Converter

 An overheated catalytic converter is often the result of excess hydrocarbon (HC) in the exhaust stream.
-This condition is caused by unburned fuel entering the catalytic converter and then burning.
-Notice that each of these conditions have one thing in common.
-They result in unburned fuel entering the exhaust stream.
-This is because the most likely cause for a clogged or damaged catalytic converter is excess unburned fuel (HC) in the exhaust.
+Unburned fuel enters the catalytic converter and then burns, creating intense heat.
+Excess unburned fuel in the exhaust is the most likely cause of a clogged or damaged catalytic converter substrate.

-Fuel Injectors: Leaking or dripping fuel injectors result in unburned fuel entering and burning inside of the catalytic converter.
+Fuel Injectors: Leaking or dripping fuel injectors result in unburned fuel entering and burning inside the catalytic converter.
 This excessive fuel in the converter results in overheating and melting of the substrate.
-A clogged fuel injector will result in lean burn.
-Lean burn occurs when there's too much air in the combustion chamber.
-This results in a misfire and excess hydrocarbon (fuel) entering and burning inside of the catalytic converter.
+A clogged fuel injector will result in a lean burn.
+Lean burn occurs when there's too much air in the combustion chamber, resulting in a misfire and excess hydrocarbon (fuel) entering and burning inside the catalytic converter.

-Oxygen Sensors: An oxygen sensor collects information regarding oxygen content in the exhaust stream and sends a voltage signal to the PCM.
-This is used to adjust the air fuel ratio.
-It could be a faulty sensor.
-If an oxygen sensor is faulty and sending a signal informing the PCM to enrich the fuel ratio, a rich fuel mixture will result.
+An oxygen sensor collects information regarding oxygen content in the exhaust stream and sends a voltage signal to the ECM.
+The ECM uses this input to adjust the air-fuel ratio.